4surix/honeybee/README.md

 <img align="right" width="80" height="80" src="logo_honeybee.png">

-**A lightweight, secure, and relay-based Bluetooth Low Energy (BLE) protocol for fragmented, anonymous, and encrypted communication between devices.**
+**A lightweight, (secure?), and relay-based Bluetooth Low Energy (BLE) protocol for fragmented, anonymous, and encrypted communication between devices.**

+> It is an experimental protocol and not an official standard.
+No security checks by a specialized audit.

 ---